What are the requirements for certification?

 1. You must be a graduate of an AOA-accredited college of osteopathic medicine.

-2. You must hold an unrestricted license to practice in a state or territory.
+2. You must hold an active license to practice in a state or territory.
 If you have a restricted license, you may petition the specific Specialty Certifying Board in order to enter the certification or recertification process based upon a review of the restriction.

 3. You must be able to show evidence of conformity to the AOA Code of Ethics.